-We account for the warrants in accordance with the guidance contained in ASC 815-40 under which the warrants do not meet the criteria for equity treatment and must be recorded as liabilities.
+We account for the warrants in accordance with the guidance contained in ASC815-40 under which the warrants do not meet the criteria for equity treatment and must be recorded as liabilities.
 Accordingly, the Company classifies the warrants as liabilities at their fair value and adjusts the warrants to fair value at each reporting period.
 This liability is subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in our statement of operations.
 The Public Warrants for periods where no observable traded price was available were valued using the Binomial Lattice Model.
 For periods subsequent to the detachment of the Public Warrants from the Units, the Public Warrant quoted market price was used as the fair value as of each relevant date.
-The Private Placement Warrants were valued using the Black Scholes Option Pricing Model as of the Initial Public Offering and based on the observed price for Public Warrants as of September 30, 2021.
+The Private Placement Warrants were valued using the Black Scholes Option Pricing Model as of the Initial Public Offering and based on the observed price for Public Warrants as of March 31, 2022.

-Net Income (Loss) Per Ordinary Share
+Net Income Per Ordinary Share

-Net loss per ordinary share is computed by dividing net loss by the weighted average number of ordinary shares outstanding during the period.
-We apply the two-class method in calculating earnings per share.
+Net income per ordinary share is computed by dividing net loss by the weighted average number of ordinary shares outstanding during the period.
+The Company has two classes of shares, which are referred to as Class A ordinary shares and Class B ordinary shares.
+Income is allocated pro rata between the two share classes.
 Accretion associated with the redeemable shares of Class A ordinary shares is excluded from earnings per share as the redemption value approximates fair value.